 Dr. Folefac Aminkeng is a Postdoctoral Fellow at The Centre for Molecular Medicine and Therapeutics (CMMT) at the University of British Columbia in Vancouver, BC, Canada.
 He utilizes GWAS studies to identify single-nucleotide polymorphisms (SNPs) that might be associated with serious adverse drug reactions (ADRs) in cancer therapeutics.

-The field of pharmacogenomics?how one's genetic makeup affects drug response?has grown exponentially over the past decade.
+The field of pharmacogenomics and how one's genetic makeup affects drug response has grown exponentially over the past decade.
 With this exponential growth, there has been a corresponding increase in dataset size.
 Working with a huge number of variants is now commonplace in the pharmacogenomics field, and open-source programs are often unable to handle such large datasets.
 Thus for Aminkeng, the use of SNP & Variation Suite (SVS) is vital for efficient and meaningful analyses of such large datasets.
 "For me, SVS has become a daily tool," says Aminkeng.
 With SVS, he has seen a tremendous improvement in terms of the speed with which projects are completed.
 Likewise, SVS has saved costs.
 "Time is money," says Aminkeng.

 While following the progress of the Human Genome Project (completed in 2003), Aminkeng became fascinated with the idea that genetics and genomics were going to change the world.
 After completing his undergraduate studies in Cameroon, Aminkeng earned his PhD in human and molecular genetics at the Free University in Brussels, Belgium.
 Part of his dream was to be in a cutting-edge lab where he could develop tools that use genetic factors to optimize the treatment of disease for each individual.
 Since early 2011, Aminkeng has been at CMMT where he has been working on the pharmacogenomics of ADRs in cancer therapeutics.